heistp/irtt/README.md

    Ping may be the preferred tool when measuring minimum latency, or for other reasons.
-IRTT's reported mean RTT is likely to be a bit higher (on the order of hundreds of microseconds) and a bit more variable than the results reported by ping, due to the overhead of entering userspace, together with Go's system call overhead and scheduling variability.
+IRTT's reported mean RTT is likely to be a bit higher (on the order of a couple hundred microseconds) and a bit more variable than the results reported by ping, due to the overhead of entering userspace, together with Go's system call overhead and scheduling variability.
 That said, this overhead should be negligible at most Internet RTTs, and there are advantages